voiceflow/runtime-client-js/README.md

 });
 ```

 **WARNING:** If you want to set variables to affect the result of the next interaction, then you should set the variables of the **most recent** `Context` returned by an interaction.
-Interaction methods will return a reference to the `RuntimeClient`'s current internal' `Context` object, which will be used for the next state transition.
+Interaction methods will return a reference to the `RuntimeClient`'s current internal `Context` object, which will be used for the next state transition.

 Recall that each `Context` returned by the `RuntimeClient` is a snapshot of the Voiceflow app state at some point in time.
 Setting the variables on `context1` will not affect variables values on `context2`.